remy/rmurphey/public/blog/notes-on-setting-up-js-project-2016-webpack.md

   package.json
 ```

-I knew that I was going to be using [Webpack](https://webpack.github.io/) so that I could use modules in client-side code.
-Knowing that I was going to use Webpack, I wanted to make sure I got it set up before I got too far with anything else.
+I knew that I wanted to use [Webpack](https://webpack.github.io/), and I wanted to make sure I got it set up before I got too far with anything else.
 To verify that Webpack was working, I'd need some basic JS and HTML.
-I created a file client/number-guessing/index.js, and put a simple `console.log` inside; I also created a file client/number-guessing/index.html, and added the following:
+I created a file client/number-guessing/index.js, and put a simple `console.log('it works')` inside; I also created a file client/number-guessing/index.html, and added the following:

 ```html
 <!DOCTYPE html>